• Skip to primary navigation

 Cutting and forming various shapes of thinly rolled dough for bozi milosti.

 STEP 5: Heat about two inches (5 cm) of frying oil in a rimmed pan over medium-high heat.
-Carefully put the Milosti into the heated oil.
-They will immediately begin to puff up and blister on their surface.
+Put the Milosti into the heated oil.
+They will immediately begin to puff up and blister on the surface.
 Fry until their surfaces start to turn golden.
-Be careful, it takes a very short time—within a minute, they are done!
+Be careful; it takes a very short time—within a minute, they are done!

 Bozi milost deep-fried in a pan.